adam-p/yesterday-i-learned/random.md

 1. On one hand, raising interest rates make stocks drop because higher rates hurt companies' bottom line; on the other hand, if the rate hiked is less than the rate expected (e.g. +0.25% rather than +0.5%), then the market will still go up.
 1. Tree removals are very expensive.
 So is dirt.
 "Dirt cheap" isn't a thing.
 1. Donkey Kong has nothing to do with donkeys.
 1. Nautical miles were defined as one minute of latitude.
+Now a nautical mile is just 1852 metres.
 1. Dale Carnegie said, “Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy.”
 1. "À la carte" are menu items they are sold separately, rather than as part of a combo.
 1. There are [*a lot*](http://www.npr.org/sections/krulwich/2011/06/01/128389587/look-up-the-billion-bug-highway-you-cant-see) of bugs in the sky.
 Like billions in a square kilometre of sky.